Mastering Light Gauge Steel Frames

 In this topic we look at the specific safety considerations when working with LGS framing and components.

-Learn about fasteners for frame installation and tie down bolts to connect walls to concrete floors.
+Learn about fasteners for LGS frame installation and tie down bolts to connect walls to concrete floors.

 This topic shares tips for the handling and storage of LGS frames when on site.